daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 In theory, the cyphers gained by the PCs are determined randomly.
 However, the GM can allow PCs to acquire or find them intentionally as well.
 Cyphers are gained with such regularity that the PCs should feel that they can use them freely.
 There will always be more, and they'll have different benefits.
 This means that in gameplay, cyphers are less like gear or treasure and more like character abilities that the players don't choose.
 This leads to fun game moments where a player can say "Well, I've got an X that might help in this situation," and X is always different.
 X might be an intuitive understanding of the local computer network, a favor from the Faerie Court, an explosive device, a short-range teleporter, or a force field.
 It might be a powerful magnet or a prayer that will cure disease.
 It could be anything.
 Cyphers keep the game fresh and interesting.
 Over time, characters can learn how to safely carry more and more cyphers at the same time, so cyphers really do seem more like abilities and less like gear.

-{{< hint info >}}
+> [!NOTE]
-"Carry" in this sense refers to both subtle cyphers and manifest cyphers, though a PC may not actually carry anything that physically represents the cypher.
+> "Carry" in this sense refers to both subtle cyphers and manifest cyphers, though a PC may not actually carry anything that physically represents the cypher.
 A character thrown into prison without their equipment might still have subtle cyphers.
-{{< /hint >}}

 Cyphers don't have to be used to make room for new ones.
 For subtle cyphers, a character can just use an action to "lose" the cypher, freeing up space to "find" one later (once a subtle cypher is discarded this way, it is gone and can't be recovered).
 For manifest cyphers, it's perfectly acceptable for the PCs to stash one elsewhere for later use; of course, that doesn't mean it will still be there when they return.